Elemental Diet – What is it? How Does it Work? When is it Used? What to Expect During and Afterwards

 Symptoms of SIBO include bloating, gas, burping, abdominal discomfort, constipation and/or diarrhea, heartburn, nausea, headache, tiredness, skin conditions, fatty stools, and symptoms associated with poor absorption of certain nutrients like vitamin D, iron, vitamin K, or Vitamin B12 to name a few.

-SIBO can also be involved in low thyroid activity, food intolerance (ex. lactose), gallstones, Crohn’s, scleroderma, celiac disease, pancreatitis, diverticulitis, diabetes, fibromyalgia, non-alcoholic fatty liver, kidney/bladder inflammation (interstitial cystitis), restless leg syndrome, acne, rosacea, esophageal inflammation, lymphocytic colitis, and gall bladder motility disorders (see references).
+SIBO can also be involved in low thyroid activity, food intolerance (ex. lactose), gallstones, Crohn’s, scleroderma, celiac disease, pancreatitis, diverticulitis, diabetes, fibromyalgia, non-alcoholic fatty liver, kidney and bladder inflammation (interstitial cystitis), restless leg syndrome, acne, rosacea, esophageal inflammation, lymphocytic colitis and gall bladder motility disorders (see references).

 Anxiety and depression disorders may also respond to the re-balancing of gut flora which is amazing because 30-40% will not respond to medication alone.

-While prescription and/or herbal antibiotics are used to help rid SIBO, a 14-day elemental diet is also useful.
+While prescription and/or herbal antibiotics are used to help rid SIBO, an 14-day elemental diet is also useful.

 You do not need to have IBS, IBD, or SIBO to benefit from an elemental diet.
 You may just have mild symptoms from the lists above.